ivandevp/Book/chapter-3.md

 ...
 ```

 Also, we added in a few lines to enable the express cookieParser so that we can store user sessions.
 You can read more about this feature [here](http://expressjs.com/api.html#cookieParser).
 But you don't need to worry too much about it for now.

+The ./ that we used to specify where the uploadDir will be just means the directory you are currently at.
+In this case it is the root directory.

 ## The Authentication routes